hunterfromvenus/Liantichess/static/docs/antiminishogi.md

 ## Strategy

 Due to the smaller board size, the rook and bishop are not as dominant as standard shogi.
 However, their promotions are still very much threatening.

+## Goal

+Though promotion rules, boards and pieces come from Minishogi, the main goal of the game is to loose all your pieces in a game.
+Also you must capture when there is a legal move to capture a piece.